-SHANGHAI (China Daily Show) – A foreign traveler who arrived in Shanghai two years ago, hoping to discover his untapped potential, spoke yesterday of his pain at coming to terms with the brutal realization that he was almost entirely without talent.
+SHANGHAI (China Daily Show) – A foreign traveler who arrived in Shanghai two years ago, hoping to tap his latent potential, spoke yesterday of the brutal realization that he was, in fact, almost entirely without talent.

-“As it happens, just going to a country which is in the limelight doesn’t make you special,” William “Bill” Higgs told China Daily Show.
+“As it happens, just going to a country which is in the limelight doesn’t make you special,” William “Bill” Hudson told China Daily Show.
 “Turns out, I’m actually kind of a waste of space.”

-“He didn’t know what he was doing and just sort of read textbooks aloud.
-Didn’t really matter though; parents don’t know the difference,” Watson added.
+“He didn’t know what he was doing and just sort of read from textbooks aloud,” Watson said, adding, “Didn’t really matter though; the parents loved his pale, febrile skin.”